agershun/WebSQLShim/README.md

 Version 0.0.2 (31.01.2015) [Changelog](CHANGELOG.md) [Release plan](RELEASES.md)

+## Warning
-**Warning:** Work in Progress.
+Work in Progress.

+Only [WebSQL/SQLite SQL parser](src/sqliteparser.jison) is ready for the moment.

 ## Usage

-To shart use WebSQLShim add the following lines to your page:
+To use WebSQLShim add the [websqlshim.js](websqlshim.js) library to your page:
 ```html
 	<script src="websqlshim.js"></script>
 	<script>